Luna-Klatzer/docs_openhiven.py/source/intro/introduction.rst

     The system of openhiven.py is very closely related to the discord.py(Discord Python Wrapper) module and was structured to be similar to it.
 Therefore, the basic concept is based on an event listener system where events are mapped to user-specified functions and methods.
-These will be executed when a Hiven Swarm Event is received, enabling the user to customise the handling of the event!
+These will be executed when a Hiven Swarm Event is received, enabling the user to customise the event's handling!

-    An Hiven event in this context is a addition, change or removal of data on Hiven.
+    An Hiven event in this context is an addition, change or removal of data on Hiven.
 The data which is changed will then be passed as arguments to the functions which can then be accessed and used for further interaction with the Hiven API.